bc-foods-headerLQ.jpg

 “Popped corn” is now a movie-night staple, but it was originally a Native American dish.
 Columbus and his men purchased popcorn necklaces from native Americans, while Hernando Cortés discovered that the Aztecs wore popcorn amulets in sacred ceremonies.
 Some even say that popcorn was consumed at the first Thanksgiving dinner in 1621!

 Native Americans perfected the art of popping corn without pots, stoves, or specialised machines.
-At first they would roast corn on a stick, or simply throw the kernels directly into the embers of a fire - but this way they could only manage to eat the kernels that happened to jump free of the fire.
-Eventually they created a more sophisticated method: they heated a clay vessel filled with sand, creating a makeshift oven.
+At first, they would roast corn on a stick or simply throw the kernels directly into the embers of a fire - but this way, they could only manage to eat the kernels that happened to jump free of the fire.
+Eventually, they created a more sophisticated method: they heated a clay vessel filled with sand, creating a makeshift oven.
 When the sand was hot enough, they’d throw the kernels in, and popcorn would simply pop out of the surface of the sand.

-It was only in the 1880s that popping corn was made easier thanks to the first popcorn machines in the US.
+It was only in the 1880s that popping corn was made easier, thanks to the first popcorn machines in the US.
 However, popcorn wouldn’t become truly popular until the 1950s, when the invention of television catapulted this ancient food into the hall of fame as the world’s favourite TV snack.

 2. Pancakes: 2600 B.C.E. in Ancient Egypt2

-The modern pancake is a thing of beauty, but it has age on its side too - its ancestors have their roots in Ancient Egypt.
+The modern pancake is a thing of beauty, but it has age on its side, too - its ancestors have their roots in Ancient Egypt.
 Before humans started using yeast to raise dough, the Ancient Egyptians cooked unleavened wheat flour patties on flat hot stones.
-These ancient pancakes could have disappeared once yeasts were introduced around 2600 B.C.E., after the Egyptians invented the oven and started baking bread.
+These ancient pancakes could have disappeared once yeasts were introduced around 2600 B.C.E. after the Egyptians invented the oven and started baking bread.
 However, pancakes continued to be an Egyptian favourite and made their way through the ancient world.

-Later, they became a popular food in the Christian world: “Shrove Tuesday” was marked by the eating of the “Shriving cake” which was, in fact, a pancake.
+Later, they became a popular food in the Christian world: “Shrove Tuesday” was marked by the eating of the “Shriving cake”, which was, in fact, a pancake.
 Each ingredient in these pancakes was highly symbolic - its flour symbolised the stuff of life; its milk, innocence; and its egg, rebirth.
-For Christians, pancakes even became an early plant-based substitute for meat, when the Christian law prescribed abstinence from meat in the 9th century C.E.
+For Christians, pancakes even became an early plant-based substitute for meat when the Christian law prescribed abstinence from meat in the 9th century C.E.

 3. Hot dogs: 1500 B.C.E. in Babylonia3

-The history of the humble hotdog goes back at least three millennia, when the Babylonians started stuffing animal intestines with spiced meat.
+The history of the humble hotdog goes back at least three millennia when the Babylonians started stuffing animal intestines with spiced meat.
 Hundreds of years later, the Romans adapted this dish and called it “salsus” (which is where our word “sausage” comes from).

 The oldest Roman cookbook reveals that sausages were a popular ancient food during the annual pagan festival Lupercalia.
 Lupercalia was also famous for its sexual initiations, so some historians have even suggested that the sausage might have been used as, let’s say, more than just a food...
-Perhaps in response to such lewd practices, one of the first actions of the Christian Church was to outlaw the eating of sausages; but because the Romans still wanted them, making sausages illegal simply encouraged the growth of a flourishing blackmarket sausage trade.
+Perhaps in response to such lewd practices, one of the first actions of the Christian Church was to outlaw the eating of sausages, but because the Romans still wanted them, making sausages illegal simply encouraged the growth of a flourishing black market sausage trade.

-Eventually, illegal sausage eating became so common that officials realised that it was becoming impossible to force the ban, and decided to revoke it.
+Eventually, illegal sausage eating became so common that officials realised it was becoming impossible to enforce the ban and decided to revoke it.
 Having triumphed over the Church, the sausage would go on to spread all over Europe.
 It became a food chameleon, changing shape, size and colour depending on the local availability of ingredients and the local climate - but always remaining, at its core, a sausage.
 In the 1900s, German immigrants brought their “frankfurter” sausages (spiced and smoked meat packed in a thin, curved, transparent casing) to Coney Island in the US, where it finally received its modern name: the “hot dog.”

 4. Ketchup: 300 B.C.E. in Ancient Rome4

-Spoiler alert: when it was first invented, ketchup wasn’t made of tomatoes.
+When it was first invented, ketchup wasn’t made of tomatoes.
 The oldest ketchup on record was instead a Roman recipe from around 300 B.C.E. - a seasoned puree of vinegar, pepper, oil, and anchovies called liquamen.
 It was very widely used as a condiment to enhance the taste of meat and fish (or perhaps cover the taste of meat that was past its best).

 Related articles